AV1: Patent claims

+On 23 May 2023, the European Commission decided to close the investigation while taking no further action.
+But in an email they reiterated that the closure does not constitute a finding of compliance or non-compliance with EU antitrust laws.

+In October 2023, patent pool operator Avanci announced the start of a new licensing program targeting video streaming operators that use AV1 in addition to H.265, H.266, VP9, etc.

 AV1 Image File Format (AVIF)

 AV1 Image File Format (AVIF) is an image file format specification for storing still images or image sequences compressed with AV1 in the HEIF file format.
 It competes with HEIC which uses the same container format, built upon ISOBMFF, but HEVC for compression.